Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Map your sun:

-Find spots with 4-6 hours sun (can grow many crops)
+Find spots with 4-6 hours of sun where you can grow many crops

-Track seasonal sun changes (summer vs. winter angles)
+Track seasonal sun changes between summer and winter angles

-Identify your sunniest clearing (6-8 hours = tomatoes possible)
+Identify your sunniest clearing (6-8 hours means tomatoes are possible)

 Manage moisture:

-Your soil stays moist longer - less watering needed
+Your soil stays moist longer, so you need less watering

-Humidity can promote fungal issues - space plants for air flow
+Humidity can promote fungal issues, so space plants for air flow

-Slugs love your conditions - use beer traps or diatomaceous earth
+Slugs love your conditions; use beer traps or iron phosphate bait

 Most vegetables prefer pH 6.0-7.0